pg07codes/SOLID-principles/dependencyinversionprinciple/readme.md

 **DIP** states that High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend upon details.
 In other words, A class should depend on abstraction(interfaces and abstract classes) and not on concretion (classes).This principle reduces tight coupling in the system.

+*[this baeldung post](https://www.baeldung.com/java-liskov-substitution-principle) explains open/closed princi. and liskovs princi. but will show you how DIP is connected with them.
+In the eg., we see that `BankingAppWithdrawalService ` should not depend on concrete account types but on abstract account*

 > Note: Both practical and theoretical examples for this have very much "practical" usage.
 One should must refer to both of the example folders.

 Also, here we need to clarify a common misconception and doubt a lot of beginners have.